sugarvoid/mini-jam-175/readme.md

 ## Goal :dart:

--   Navigate through the appropriate flags based on the bar on top.
+-   Navigate through the appropriate flags based on the bar on bottom.

 ## Controls :joystick: